TucanoCode04/my-obsidian-vault/5 - Brain/Cybersecurity/Exercises/02 - Exercises.md

 Tags:

 # Exercises
-##### Question1: Alice wants to open a communication channel with Bob.
-Which of the follow
+##### Question 1: Alice wants to open a communication channel with Bob.
+Which of the following security properties she must implement in order to check that she is really communicating with Bob?
+This is the definition of Peer-Authentication.
+##### Question 2: Assume Alice sends a message to Bob.
+Bob knows that he has to perform data authentication.
+What does it mean?
+Bob must ensure that the message he received was sent by Alice and was not altered during transmission.
+##### Question 3: Assume Alice wants to connect to two systems run by Bob.
+Alice and Bob must always perform mutual authentication.
+What does it mean?
+Mutual authentication means that both Alice and Bob verify each other's identities before establishing a communication channel.
+This ensures that Alice is indeed communicating with Bob's systems, and Bob's systems are indeed communicating with Alice.